turingschool/front-end-curriculum/lessons/unit-testing-react.md

 - Can you implement the functionality that passes the tests above?
 - Can you write the tests and implementation for the "Star" button as well?
 - Can you make a "Remove" button?
 It's probably not _super_ important but we're going to need it in the next section and now seems like as good a time as any to make it, right?
+Don't worry about the functionality for now, just make it exist.
 - Can you write a test to see if the quantity field has the correct text in it?
 - Can you write a test to see if the notes field has the correct text in it?